 Seven-year-old Alan, her younger sister Elin, 4 and parents Lina and Firas have settled into the local community, which has taken in 73 refugee students, mostly from the Middle East, over the past 18 months.

-When she first started at the school Alan couldn’t speak a word of English.
-Now in Year 2, she is proficient in the language.
+When she first started at the school, Alan couldn’t speak a word of English.
+Now in Year 2, she is proficient.

-“Alan is a prime example of how successful the children who come to Our Lady of the Rosary are, how quickly they settle, how quickly they become part of the school community,” Br Nicholas said.
+“Alan is a prime example of how successful the children who come to Our Lady of the Rosary are, how quickly they settle and how quickly they become part of the school community,” Principal Br Nicholas Harsas said.

-“Some children come with trauma and we make sure we have social workers and staff and a counsellor helping them.
-We look at each individual and do all we can do to support them.”
+“Some children come with trauma and we make sure we have social workers, staff and a counsellor helping them.
+We look at each individual and do all we can do to support them.

-“It’s the worst being a Christian in Iraq,” Mrs Al Ramo said.
+“It’s the worst being a Christian in Iraq,” she said.
 “We had a very hard time there.

-“I’m just happy that they’re not experiencing and seeing what I saw.
+“I’m just happy that my girls are not experiencing and seeing what I saw.
 I just want them to love this country and take this country as their own.”

-Mrs Al Ramo has noticed a big difference in her children since they’ve been in Australia, and especially in Alan since she started at Our Lady of the Rosary.
+She said she has noticed a significant difference in her children since coming to Australia and especially in Alan since she started at Our Lady of the Rosary.

-“Initially it was hard for Alan because of the language but now they love to come to school.
-They’re like ‘Come on Mum, we’ve got to go!’
+“Initially it was hard for Alan because of the language but now she loves to go to school.
+She says ‘Come on Mum, we’ve got to go!’
 They get up early, they don’t want to be late.
 They’re very excited to come to school.”

-Alan’s favourite subject at school is religion – much to the delight of Br Nicholas—and she enjoys “drawing a cross and writing about Jesus and God.”
+Alan’s favourite subject at school is religion – much to the delight of Br Harsas – and she enjoys “drawing a cross and writing about Jesus and God”.